jsdf/pce/README.md

 ## How to build PCE.js from source

+**Note:** This is a bit complicated.
+I recommend using the npm packages listed above, unless you really want to hack on the C source of the emulators themselves (which is not necessary if you just want to get them running on your website).

 Make sure you've installed [node.js](http://nodejs.org/download/) and [Grunt](http://gruntjs.com/getting-started)

 Run `npm install` in this directory (the source root).
 This should install the